rahulgopinath/rahulgopinath.github.io/_posts/2021-01-28-grammar-inference.markdown

 [^1]: We note here that the grammar derived by [GLADE](https://github.com/obastani/glade) is not in the usual format, and hence, we could not verify that their parser is correct.
 Unfortunately, general context-free parsers are notoriously difficult to get right as shown by the history of the Earley parser.

+[^stevenson2014a]: Stevenson, A., & Cordy, J. R. (2014).
+A survey of grammatical inference in software engineering.
+Science of Computer Programming, 96, 444-459.

 [^bastani2017synthesizing]: Bastani, O., Sharma, R., Aiken, A., & Liang, P. (2017).
 Synthesizing program input grammars.
 ACM SIGPLAN Notices, 52(6), 95-110.